2015 Calendar of Events

 Sun.
 Sept.
 13, Bike MS: Barrels & Brews, Unionville Vineyards, Ringoes, NJ.
 Formerly Bike MS: Hops to Hops.
 Ride 40 or 62 mi across the rolling hills of the Amwell Valley.
 Benefits the National MS Society.

 Sun.
 Sept.
 13, The Flattest Century in the East (TFCE), Dartmouth, MA.
-Registration will open on May 1 and is expected to sell out in one day!
+Registration has closed - sold out!
 Ride 29, 52, 68 or 100 mi on rolling terrain through the scenic coastal shoreline, forests and marshlands of southeastern Rhode Island and Massachusetts.
 The sponsors say, "Yes, we know it's no longer exactly the flattest, but 30 years ago it was, and we have the name and we're sticking to it."
 (1,100-3,600 ft of climbing.)
 No day-of-event registration.
-Narragansett Bay Wheelmen
+Narragansett Bay Wheelmen [Editor's comment: Since TFCE is sold out, check out the Devin Laubi Foundation Ride in the same very scenic area, one week later on Sept.
+20.]

 Sun.
 Sept.
 13, New York City Century, New York, NY.
 Ride 35, 55, 75 or 100 mi.
 Benefits Transportation Alternatives.